th2-net/th2-docs/content/versions/1-5-4/getting-started/meet-th2/step-3.md

 ### Specify the version of th2-infra repository

-Create variable with repository version:
+Create a variable with repository version:

 ```shell
 VERSION=1-5-x